 Like an addict wanting a quick fix, some buyers are not making sound decisions.

 Real Estate Value

-Today's buyer is less connected to real value than any buyer I have seen in 27 years of selling homes in Tallahassee.
+Today's buyer is less connected to what historically is considered "real value" than any buyer I have seen in nearly 30 years of selling homes in Tallahassee.

-What I mean by this is there are buyers coming in and buying homes with absolutely gorgeous kitchens and knock-out master bathrooms, but the land these homes are sitting on will not hold the long-term value like some of the more established neighborhoods in town.
+What I mean by this is there are buyers coming in and buying homes that have absolutely gorgeous kitchens and knock-out master bathrooms, but the land beneath these homes will not hold the long-term value like some of the more established neighborhoods in town.

 The "wow factor" of the glitz and the glamour that they see on the renovation shows is moving them to make unwise purchases.
 They are buying the modifications, appliances, and "lipstick," but ignoring the real long-term tenants of value.

 Much like a meth addict, they are totally focused on the quick high (the now!), and they are not even considering the long-term financial impact of their purchase decisions.

 Here's the question nobody has bothered to ask them: "When your kitchen is 10 years old and your master bathroom is no longer modern, how will your home stack-up against the larger homes closer to town on a quarter to half an acre of land?
 Which homes do you think future buyers will want to buy (and update)?